Barley, Spinach & Fig Bowl is a salad, a side or an amazing meal in just one bowl!

 I love this meal in a bowl thingy…

-I think 2016 is going to be the year of the BOWL… smoothie bowls, veggie bowls and grain bowls… all you need for a satisfying healthy meal in just one bowl.
+2017 was the year of the BOWL… smoothie bowls, veggie bowls and grain bowls… all you need for a satisfying healthy meal in just one bowl.
 Amazing!

 After a month of indulging in cookies, cakes, dips and rich holiday treats, I like to get back to healthy eating in January.
 That calls for lots of grains and veggies.

 I could eat this Barley, Spinach & Fig Bowl every day, it is totally yummy.
 Full of good-for-you stuff like barley, spinach, cremini mushrooms and dried fig, it’s the perfect vegetarian lunch or dinner.

 Step aside quinoa, it’s time barley got it’s time in the grain spotlight.
 They’re not a sponsor, but I have to give a shout out to a product I love: PC Black Label Barley Blend.
 It’s a chewy, nutty and earthy combination of hulless barley with glossy black barley that does not need to be pre-soaked, cooking in 45 minutes.
 I love the flavour and look of the contrasting combination of black and regular barley, what an awesome grain medley.

 The interesting part about this Barley, Spinach & Fig Bowl is I am not sure what it is.
 Is it served cold as a salad or warm as a side dish or either way as a main dish?
 OMG it’s all three… I’m a genius!